syncfusion-content/xamarin.android-docs/xamarin-android/SfTabView/Getting-Started.md

 # Getting Started

-This section provides a quick overview for working with the tab view control for Xamarin.Android.
+This section provides an overview for working with the tab view control for Xamarin.Android.
 Walk through the entire process of creating a real-world application with tab view.

 # Assembly deployment

-After installing Essential Studio for Xamarin, find all the required assemblies in the installation folders,
+After installing the Essential Studio for Xamarin, find all the required assemblies in the installation folders,

-{Syncfusion Essential Studio Installed location}\Essential Studio\16.1.0.24\Xamarin\lib
+{Syncfusion Essential Studio Installed location}\Essential Studio\16.1.0.24\Xamarin\lib}

-Eg: C:\Program Files (x86)\Syncfusion\Essential Studio\16.1.0.24\Xamarin\lib
+E.g., C:\Program Files (x86)\Syncfusion\Essential Studio\16.1.0.24\Xamarin\lib

-N> Assemblies can be found in unzipped package location in Mac.
+N>In Mac, assemblies can be found in the unzipped package location.

-## Tab View for Xamarin.Android
+## Tab view for Xamarin.Android

-The following list of assemblies should be added as reference from the lib folder to use the tab view.
+To use the tab view, the following list of assemblies should be added as reference from the lib folder.

 <table>
 <tr>